-As Vice President of Urban Development, Dionne plays a key leadership role to expand technical service offerings to neighborhood commercial districts, lead the retention and growth of UrbanMain (UM) and Main Street America (MSA) City Coordinating Programs, the UM Network and designated UM districts.
-Specifically, Dionne works to build economically vibrant neighborhood commercial districts and community leaders through MSA's UM Main Street Approach.
-Prior to this role Dionne served as the Director of UrbanMain an initiative developed by MSA four years ago to broaden its offerings and engagement in urban neighborhood commercial districts.
+As Vice President of Field Services, Neighborhood Commercial Districts, Dionne plays a crucial leadership role in expanding technical service offerings to neighborhood commercial districts, lead the retention and growth of Main Street America (MSA) City Coordinating Programs, the Big City Network, and designated Neighborhood Commercial districts.
+She leads MSA’s Neighborhood Services division.
+Comprised of a team of committed leaders who use MSA's Main Street Approach to create thriving neighborhood commercial districts and community leaders.
+Prior to taking on this position, Dionne was the Director of UrbanMain, a project MSA launched seven years ago to expand its engagement and offerings in urban neighborhood commerce districts.

 Back to MEET THE TEAM